 Provide Written Material

 At the end of the team meeting, hand out a copy of what you discussed as far as your philosophy and guidelines for the team that are not negotiable.
 This will be a reminder for them.
-Send an email after as well re-capping the meeting so that everyone has something to refer to when there is confusion or doubt.
+Send an email after as well recapping the meeting so that everyone has something to refer to if there is confusion or doubt.
 A reminder, never send anything in an email that you would not want forwarded or that you could not say in person.

 This will not guarantee you a smooth season, but it will definitely give you a head start.
 That is all we need to keep the wheels rolling and will contribute to a successful season, which regardless of what you may witness, everyone wants at the end of the day.